RightCake1/WGS/FASTQ_to_FASTA/FASTQ_processing.md

 # FASTQ to FASTA Processing Guide

 ## Introduction

 This guide is all about handling FASTQ sequence files, performing quality control, and getting them ready for downstream analysis.
-I've put together this step-by-step workflow to help manage files, assess quality, and trim sequences effectively.
+This step-by-step workflow helps manage files, assess quality, and trim sequences effectively.

 ## Prerequisites